Danyabikaram/azure-ai-chatbot/README.md

 ## Deploying Python Azure Function App for Chatbot
-To deploy the code into a function app in azure, follow the steps in the "Deploying Python Azure Function App for Chatbot" file
+To deploy the code into a function app in azure, follow the steps in the "Deploying Python Azure Function App for Chatbot" file and update you chatbot code as mentioned in the file